-Once your travel arrangements are made, you can purchase the guard.me Canada health insurance, which covers most basic and emergency medical services up to \$2 million for the duration of the 90-day wait period.
-Purchase it directly at guard.me/ langaracollege/department/continuing-studies-and-leap-students.
+Returning Regular Studies students continuing their studies in BC after starting their program outside of Canada will not be automatically enrolled.
+These students can obtain guard.me Canada health insurance, which covers most basic and emergency medical services up to \$2 million for the duration of the 90-day wait period.
+Purchase it directly from guard.me/langaracollege/department/returning-regular-studies-students.